The ethos of the Science department at Abbey Gate College is based around the following points;

 - Stay safe

 - Make a positive contribution

-In Years 7 & 8, the pupils will be following the Science Works teaching course which meets the needs of the National Curriculum and is fully supported with electronic resources for both pupils and teachers.
+In Years 7 & 8, the pupils will be following the new 'Activate' teaching course which meets the needs of the National Curriculum and is fully supported with electronic resources for both pupils and teachers.
 This is a combined Science course covering Biology, Chemistry and Physics topics that has a major emphasis on learning through fun practical work and builds on successful links with the junior school pupils.

 Towards the end of Year 9 pupils will be asked to consider one of two options for their GCSEs: